baldapps/google-actions/README.md

 * Java 7
 * [Maven](https://maven.apache.org/download.cgi) (at least 3.3.9)
 * [Google Cloud SDK](https://cloud.google.com/sdk/) (aka gcloud)

-WARNING: Java 7 is REQUIRED when you use JSP's locally.

 Initialize the Google Cloud SDK using: